 Rhode Island is the smallest state in terms of area, which justifies their lack of professional sports teams.
 Still, RI is one of the states with access to legal and safe sports betting through sanctioned offshore sportsbooks, as well as, domestic in-person sports betting options.
 While the RI domestic sports betting is still new and limited to in-person bets only, licensed offshore sportsbooks have been servicing the state for nearly two decades online.

-As one of the first regions to launch state-regulated sports gambling, we did expect that RI would be expanding to online and mobile betting by now.
-It is possible they want to see how the DOJ reinterpretation of the Wire Act plays out as they would benefit from sharing player pools with larger states through an interstate gambling compact, something that is currently prohibited by the DOJ's new application of the law.
+As one of the first regions to launch state-regulated sports gambling, it would be almost a year later before Rhode Island would expand their sports betting laws to allow mobile wagering.
+It is possible they wanted to see how the DOJ reinterpretation of the Wire Act plays out as they would benefit from sharing player pools with larger states through an interstate gambling compact, something that is currently prohibited by the DOJ's new application of the law.

 Is Sports Betting Legal In Rhode Island?

 Yes.
 Rhode Island started accepting domestic sports bets in November 2018.
 There are currently only two casinos in Rhode Island, both of which now accepts bets on sports.
 There are also no state-based online sports betting allowed in the state, but RI residents do have access to legally operating offshore sportsbooks that service the United States.

 Rhode Island Sports Betting Laws

 In 2018, the Rhode Island Legislature passed a sports betting law that authorized in-state and mobile sports betting.
 Currently, the two domestic casinos have obtained state licenses to offer sports betting but mobile sports betting is being challenged by a select few state officials.

 Rhode Island has several bills being brought before the state legislature at this time.
 To stay up to date and to see changes that take place you can visit our Bill Tracker page to see sports betting laws by state.